Roasted Salmon in Butter

 Instructions

-- Preheat the oven to 425˚F. Place the butter in an 8 x 11-inch baking dish and set in the oven for 5 minutes, until the butter is melted.
+- Preheat the oven to 425˚F. Place the butter in an 8×11-inch baking dish and set it in the oven for 5 minutes, until the butter melts.

-- Remove the dish from the oven, add the parsley, oregano, garlic and pepper, and toss to combine.
-Carefully place the salmon fillets in the dish, and use a brush to spread the butter herbed mixture on top of the salmon.
-Add the asparagus around the salmon fillets.
+- Remove the dish from the oven.
+Add the parsley, oregano, garlic, and pepper, and toss to combine.
+Carefully place the salmon fillets in the dish, and use a brush to spread the butter and herb mixture on top of the salmon.
+Add the asparagus around the salmon fillets, if using.

-- Roast for 8-10 minutes, or until the salmon is cooked to your desired doneness.
+- Roast for 8–10 minutes, or until the salmon reaches your desired doneness.

 - Spoon any remaining butter sauce over the salmon and serve with more fresh parsley and lemon slices.